LanguageMachines/frog/README.md

 ``docker build -t proycon/frog .``

-This builds the latest stable release as packaged for [Alpine Linux](https://pkgs.alpinelinux.org/packages?name=frog), if you want to use the latest development version from the git repository instead, do:
+This builds the latest stable release, if you want to use the latest development version from the git repository instead, do:

 ``docker build -t proycon/frog --build-arg VERSION=development .``